mayanksharma200/car-scout-india-main/supabase/migrations/README_LOAN_FIELDS.md

 ## Problem
 The loan application form was failing with error: "Could not find the 'emi_amount' column of 'leads' in the schema cache"

+Additionally, the form wasn't capturing which car the user was interested in.

 ## Solution
-Added missing columns to the `leads` table to support loan application functionality.
+1. Added missing columns to the `leads` table to support loan application functionality
+2. Updated LoanModal component to accept and save car information (`carId` and `carName` props)

 ## Migration File
 `20250106_add_loan_fields_to_leads.sql`